 So far, reviewers on Amazon love this camping heated blanket.
 They say it heats up fast – within 30 seconds, works well in a large vehicle like an SUV and the automatic shut-off keeps the blanket from draining your battery.

 This is the newest camping heated blanket we could find to add to the list, but so far, we’re impressed by the quality and features.

 Power Draw: 48 watts

-The Car Cozy heated camping blanket is made of 100% polyester fleece, making it soft and cozy.
-It’s large enough for two people and comes with a safety timer with auto shut-off.
+The large Car Cozy 12v heated camping blanket is large enough for two people, and has a patented shut-off timer for extra safety.

 Power Draw: 3.0-3.7-amps